easazade/faker_x/CONTRIBUTING.md

 final i3 = FakerX.localized.es.internet.ipv4;
 ```

-but if we define it only for a specific locale the generator getter method will only appear for that locale. for example getter method `neighborhood` for resource `address` is only avaialble for `en_us` locale.
+but if we define it only for a specific locale the generator getter method will only appear for that locale.
+For example, getter method `neighborhood` for resource `address` is only available for `en_us` locale.

 Let's add `cat_image` datasource globally